gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 # What happens if I don’t initialize fields?

 In chapter 3, I told you that C# hates uninitialized variables.
-It’s an error in C#.
+It’s an error when you try to use them in C#.

 As for fields, they are set to default values if you don’t initialize them.